GOVERNING boards, committees and commissions CALENDAR

 City Council

-The next Sanger City Council meeting will be at 6 p.m. on May 30 to finalize the Measure S budget and 10 year spending plan and begin work on the city budget for the next two fiscal years.
+The next Sanger City Council meeting will be at 6 p.m. today, May 30, to finalize the Measure S budget and 10 year spending plan - make a decision on Measure S grants - and begin work on the city budget for the next two fiscal years.

+The council will participate in a workshop on fiscal years 2019-2020 and 2020-2021 budgets and see a staff presented "Hotel Feasibility Study."

-There will be a public hearing at a 6 p.m. city council meeting on June 6 at the community center to hear more public input and then make a decision on a recommendation from the planning commission about a state ordered affordable housing rezoning issue.
-(Yes that does conflict with promotion ceremonies for WAMS and Fairmont.)
+There will be a public hearing at a special 6 p.m. city council meeting on June 6 at the community center to hear more public input and then make a decision on a state ordered affordable housing rezoning issue.

+Yes the meeting does conflict with promotion ceremonies for WAMS and Fairmont.

 Council meetings at 6 p.m. on June 13 and June 26 at city hall will be primarily to work on the city budget.